ThamodrenSinniah/homies/README.md

 ## Running the Test
 ### Create virtual python environment:
 `python -m venv venv`

+> You create virtual environment in Python because when you install all
+> the various dependencies, you want to install for this current
+> project.
+Without virtual environments, you will be installing them on
+> your machine and it will be accessible to ALL projects.
+This is bad
+> because now you're wasting space by having redundant dependencies on
+> projects that don't even need it.

 ### Activate virtual environment:
 Linux/Mac - `source venv/bin/activate`